 - It is unlawful to hunt any game bird or mammal while under the influence of alcohol or any narcotic drug.

-- It is unlawful to hunt any animal other than deer on the first day of Deer Firearms Season, except coyotes and sea ducks in the Sea Duck Zone.
+- It is unlawful to hunt any animal other than deer on the first day of Deer Firearms Season except coyotes.

 - It is a violation of law to cast the rays of an artificial light from a vehicle on dwellings or buildings, fields, livestock, orchards, wild mammals and birds, or woods.
 However, in Baltimore City, Montgomery and Prince George’s counties, a person may cast the rays of an artificial light from a vehicle for the sole purpose of observing or photographing wildlife until 9 p.m.
 A person may not have a hunting device in their possession while casting rays of an artificial light.
 Note: coyotes, foxes, opossums or raccoons may be hunted on foot at nighttime during open season with the use of a dog and light.